-The Pause Menu (see Section 3.10 : Pausing and Quitting) has an Options panel with settings for:
+The Pause Menu (see Section 3.10: Pausing and Quitting) has an Options panel with settings for:

 No HUD Nothing is displayed.
 The keyboard or Xbox controller must be used to control the game (whichever dials and displays the Cab View provides from the real locomotive).

 Full HUD This features everything needed to control the train with, this is also the default setting.
 It is still possible to control the train using the Cab controls.
-The controls present on a Full HUD depend on the game mode (Simple or Expert) and the type of locomotive (Steam, Diesel, or Electric).
-Minimal HUD A cut-down version of the HUD is displayed, with no locomotive controls but with the route indication diagram, the current speed and other information.
+The controls present on a Full HUD depend on the game mode (Simple or Expert) and the type of locomotive (Steam, controls but with the route indication diagram, the current speed and other information.